-You’ll also need access to a hosting service who will provide a server to store the content and data from your site online.
+You’ll also need access to a hosting service who’ll provide a server to store the content and data from your site online.
 There are many providers of this service, and it’s beyond the scope of this guide to recommend one provider over another.
 And in fact, it’s a challenge to recommend a specific provider because they constantly change and update the services, prices and support they offer.

 We recommend doing some online research to see which is the best service provider based on price, quality of service and speed.
 Speed is important as your server ideally needs to be relatively close to where your user base is to make sure that your content downloads quickly when accessed.